 From Namibia, Belize and Denmark to Australia, Chile and the United States, fishing rights systems are reversing overfishing, reviving coastal communities and bringing the oceans back to life.

-Our goal: Catalyze reforms so that sustainable fishing becomes the norm in 12 nations that represent 62% of the global fish catch, a tipping point to ensure we have fish forever.
+Our goal: Help 12 key nations—responsible for 70% of the global fish catch—switch to sustainable fishing, a tipping point to ensure we have fish forever.

 Our oceans initiatives

 Why: Sustainable fishing can’t spread globally unless we design solutions that meet the needs of fishermen, seafood suppliers and retailers, policymakers, and others who depend on our oceans.

 How: EDF will support our diverse set of partners by supplying knowledge, tools, and experience to make fishing sustainable.

 Financing the transition

 Why: As sustainable fishing takes hold, fishing communities enjoy increased prosperity.
 But sometimes there is a period of transition where it’s necessary to help fishing communities over the hump.

 How: Together with partners like The Prince of Wales’s International Sustainability Unit, we hope to show how fisheries investment proposals can be structured to attract investment.